-Clayton Holland, Director 148 North Binkley Street Soldotna, Alaska 99669-7520 Phone (907) 714-8881 Fax (907) 262-1374
+Clayton Holland, Director

+148 North Binkley Street Soldotna, Alaska 99669-7520

+Phone (907) 714-8881 Fax (907) 262-1374

-March 20, 2015
+April 21, 2015

-Dear House Education Committee Members:
+Dear Senate Education Committee Members:

-I am writing you to explain my concerns with House Bill 102, "An act providing for funding of education services for students in residential psychiatric treatment centers."
+I'm writing to express my concerns about SB 103, Residential Psychiatric Education Funding.
+On March 20, 2015, I wrote a letter to the House Education Committee members to express my concerns with House Bill 102.
 This bill, as written, would potentially have a significant financial impact on school districts, particularly on smaller, rural districts.
-Additionally, HB 102 would create increased budget uncertainty for all school districts in the state of Alaska.
-HB 102 was brought forward to the legislature by North Star Hospital, which is owned by Universal Health Services, Inc., a Fortune 500, for-profit company, based out of Pennsylvania.
+Additionally, SB 103 and HB 102 would create increased budget uncertainty for all school districts in the state of Alaska.
+These bills were brought forward to the legislature by North Star Hospital, which is owned by Universal Health Services, Inc., a Fortune 500, for-profit company, based out of Pennsylvania.
 These residential facilities already receive a high rate of funding from taxpayers through Denali Kid Care (Medicaid) and through employee insurance.
 Additionally, these facilities currently operate and provide educational services through cooperative agreements with local school agencies, which has cost the residential facilities nothing.

 The current national standard is that a school district pays for costs of educating a child at a residential facility only if the school district made the residential placement decision.
-HB 102 proposes to fund education at residential facilities by removing funds from the local school district where the student resides.
+HB 102 and SB 103 propose to fund education at residential facilities by removing funds from the local school district where the student resides.
 This would occur whether the student was placed at the residential facility by the state, by a local mental health agency, by the parent, or by the school.
 The language in the draft of this bill as it stands today also allows residential facilities from outside the state of Alaska to charge an Alaskan school district for educational compensation.
 This action potentially allows a residential facility outside the State of Alaska to bill school districts for hundreds of thousands of dollars-for students that may not have even resided in an Alaska school district for years.

-The language in HB 102 proposes the following:
+The language in SB 103 proposes the following: